linode/docs/docs/guides/development/java/kotlin-tutorial-basics/index.md

 ### Iterate Through a Kotlin Array

 An array provides a zero-based index to each member of the array.
 Consequently, the first member of the array is at index `0`, while the last member of the array is the size of the array minus `1`.
-An array of size 4 would have the last index of `3`.
+The last value in an array of size 4 would have an index of `3`.
 Using the `Places` array created in the previous section, the following code outputs a value of `Ocean`.

     println(Places[1])

 Notice that the index appears in square brackets behind the variable name.
 An attempt to access `Places[4]` would result in an error message because the `Places` array contains only four entries.

 The more common way to iterate a Kotlin array is with a `for` loop.
-The following code displays each of the array members in turn:
+The following code outputs each of the `Places` array members:

     for (Place in Places) {
       println(Place)
     }

-Each of the values in `Places` appears on a separate line in the output.
-The values appear one at a time in `Place` where you can perform any task desired with the value.
+The values appear one at a time where you can perform any operation with the value.

 ### Using Indexing with Kotlin Arrays

 Other languages often provide `for` loops that allow accessing individual values within an array based on an indexing variable.
 You can mimic this behavior using a number of methods in Kotlin.
-One way to perform this task is to rely on the `indices` property as shown here (printing only the even index items in `Places`).
+One way to perform this task is to rely on the `indices` property as shown below (printing only the even index items in `Places`).

     for (i in Places.indices) {
       if (i % 2 == 0) {